|Urhobo Historical Societ|

 Accordingly, Itsekiri homeland was on the basis of the Itsekiri traditions and customs already identified to the Itsekiri Local Councils alone.
 Itsekiri homeland cannot therefore extend to areas where Itsekiri traditions and customs do not obtain.

-the said prescribed authority of the interregnum Olu
+Observably, the said prescribed authority of the interregnum

-The prescribed authority was radically similar to the authority vested
+was radically similar to the authority vested on Col.

 The State authority then exercised by the Governor-in-council (Olu) and the Military Governor (Administrator) could not have genuinely transformed any area of state authority into homeland of the Governor’s ethnic nationality, Itsekiri or Ijaw.